MPM Logo

 In this article, we unpack what the National Disability Insurance Agency (NDIA) says about cancellations, when you can and can’t charge a fee for them, and why service agreements are key.

-• cancellations can only be claimed for supports where the NDIS Pricing Arrangements and Price Limits indicate they can be, and where the terms of cancellation were stated in a signed agreement.
+• Cancellations can only be claimed for supports where the NDIS Pricing Arrangements and Price Limits indicate they can be, and where the terms of cancellation were stated in a signed agreement.

-• if a client has given you the notice required by the NDIA, you can’t charge them a cancellation fee.
+• If a client has given you the notice required by the NDIA, you can’t charge them a cancellation fee.

-• in the event of a cancellation, if you’re able to find alternative billable work for the staff member involved (that may be you or someone else), you can’t charge your client a cancellation fee.
+• In the event of a cancellation, if you’re able to find alternative billable work for the staff member involved (that may be you or someone else), you can’t charge your client a cancellation fee.
 This is a rule that’s more commonly broken and the only way for a client to find out if the staff member was allocated to another billable task is to ask.
 But remember, it’s a rule that also presents an opportunity for providers to demonstrate transparency, which helps with building and maintaining trust and credibility in a competitive market.

-• you can’t charge a cancellation fee for costs you didn’t incur, like mileage.
+• You can’t charge a cancellation fee for costs you didn’t incur, like mileage.

-Remember, participants know that providers can cancel at any time, without penalty, even at the last minute – and that leaves many feeling they’re at a disadvantage.
-Client care is just one of the many reasons why it’s good to have a respectful cancellation policy in place – plus, no one needs those negative online reviews from dissatisfied customers!
+Client care is just one of the many reasons why it’s good to have a respectful cancellation policy in place – plus, no one needs negative online reviews from dissatisfied customers!

 Why a service agreement is vital when it comes to cancellations

-According to the NDIA, if a disability support worker cancels on the day of their shift, even an hour before they’re due to start, no penalty can be applied to the provider.
+According to the NDIA, if a support worker cancels on the day of their shift, even an hour before they’re due to start, no penalty can be applied to the provider.

 But if, as a result of the worker cancelling, their client has no one to take them to a long-awaited appointment with their occupational therapist and they have to cancel that appointment, the participant still has to pay the occupational therapist.